gbaeke/aks-deep-dive/exercises/01-dapr/00-service-invocation/README.md

 - Dapr installed locally
 - .NET 5 SDK installed locally
 - Visual Studio Code with C# extension installed
-- HTTP Client Extension installed (to use the .http files to test endpoints)
+- VS Code HTTP Client Extension installed (to use the .http files to test endpoints)

 Now clone the repository to your local machine: